Hrukem/TaskTest2/README.md

 where "xxx" is the time of receipt of the request.

 Attention:
+- the app was tested on Linux Mint 19;
-- the app not tested on Windows7;
+- the app not tested on Windows;
 - to work with other applications on the same port, comment out the "much _ do ..." function in the router (lib/router.ex);
 - the app adjusted to work with port 4000.
 To change the port, see the "Configuration" section.
 - if you want not to display the time when the request was received in the console, before starting in the  file   "lib/put_in_redis.ex"
   in the function   "redis_put(pid, conn_redis, list, key_str, key)"   comment the string

-	IO.inspect key
+	IO.inspect(key)